adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/budget-and-bid-strategies.md

 If there is not an exact match, the phrase-match type comparison is used.
 If there is a match, the phrase-match bid value is used if it exists; otherwise, the broad-match bid value is used (set at the keyword broad match bid or ad group level search bid).
 If there is not a phrase match, the broad-match type comparison is used.
 If there is a match, the broad-match bid value is used (set at the keyword broad match bid or ad group level search bid).

 The following table shows example keyword bid values for each match type, as well as the bid value that would be used based on the delivered match type if the keyword participated in the auction.
-The delivered match type (exact, phrase, or broad) identifies the comparison used to match the keyword to the user’s query.
-For example, if the keyword is “red shoes” and the user’s query is “pretty red shoes,” the delivered match type would be phrase.
+The delivered match type (exact, phrase, or broad) identifies the comparison used to match the keyword to the user?s query.
+For example, if the keyword is ?red shoes? and the user?s query is ?pretty red shoes,? the delivered match type would be phrase.
 The delivered match type may differ from the match type you bid, for example if you bid on a broad match and the search term was an exact match.

 |Exact Match Bid Value|Phrase Match Bid Value|Broad Match Bid Value|Delivered Match Type|Bid Value Used|
 |-------------------------|--------------------------|-------------------------|------------------------|------------------|